DEFRA/ffc-sfi-payments/README.md

 A REST API is exposed to support the resetting of payment requests.

+API documented in the [Open API specification](docs/openapi.yaml).

-However, there are scenarios where this is automated, see `Acknowledgements` below.
+There are scenarios where this is automated, see `Acknowledgements` below.

 ### Acknowledgements